1760 - British operations in Bengal

 On July 29, Caillaud's Army reached Patna.
 The monsoon being now at its height the war was suspended.
-Caillaud quartered his troops in the City of Patna, and the Emperor occupied a position at Daudnuggur, about 50 km to the west.
+Caillaud quartered his troops in the City of Patna, and the Emperor occupied a position at Daudnuggur (present-day Daudnagar), about 50 km to the west.

 Intrigues in Bengal

-On September 10, Caillaud arrived at Calcutta.
-On his departure, he had handed over his command to Captain Knox, the next senior officer.
-At Calcutta a commission as lieutenant-colonel was awaiting Caillaud, this promotion having been awarded for his distinguished services in the field.
+On September 10, Caillaud arrived at Calcutta, where a commission as lieutenant-colonel was awaiting him, this promotion having been awarded for his distinguished services in the field.

-Mir Kassim Khan was deputed by the Nawab of Bengal to welcome the new governor, and assist in the deliberations of the Calcutta Council.
+Mir Kassim Khan, Mir Jafar' son-in-law, was deputed by the Nawab of Bengal to welcome the new governor, and assist in the deliberations of the Calcutta Council.
 Mir Kassim, being a master of intrigue and a shrewd politician, at once conceived the idea of converting the trust which his sovereign had reposed in him to his own advantage.

 On September 27, Mir Kassim entered into a treaty with the Calcutta Council stipulating that he should be appointed Mir Jafar's Deputy at the Murshidabad Court, and as such should be endowed with almost absolute powers.
 This treaty concluded with what had become the usual provision for pecuniary payments to the contracting officials.
 The members of Council were promised from £30,000 to £50,000 each, Lieutenant-Colonel Caillaud £20,000, and Captain Yorke £13,400.
 Lieutenant-Colonel Caillaud voted against the treaty, and left India before the payments were stipulated for.